Helping you to understand some of the clinical words that we might use.

 PEG feeding tube/gastrostomy : A tube that goes directly to the stomach to give nutrition.
 A tube is seen on the outside of the person’s body and is normally a longer tube than a mic-key button.
 A speciality doctor (gastroenterologist) decides the best tube for each patient.

-Phonological Awareness: The awareness of sounds within words, for example, identifying the first sound in a word, which words rhyme and the how many syllables are in a word.
+Phonological Awareness: An awareness of sounds within words, for example, identifying the first sound in a word, which words rhyme and the how many syllables are in a word.

-Phonological Disorder: A difficulty learning to use the accurate speech sounds that are appropriate for the individual’s age and accent.
-This would lead to saying words where sounds are omitted or substituting one sound for another.
+Phonological Disorder: A difficulty learning to use the speech sounds that are appropriate for the individual’s age and accent.
+This would lead to saying words where sounds are omitted or added or substituting one sound for another.
 This would typically result in speech that is difficult to understand.

 Pragmatics: The rules about how we use language in social communication for example; turn taking, initiating and responding to conversation, maintaining a topic of conversation and providing an appropriate amount of detail and context.
 It also includes the skill to change the way we interact depending on who we are talking to